Suffering a workplace injury can be a traumatic event that puts the injured worker in a tough position physically and financially.

 If you get injured in a workplace accident, you will need to undergo a medical examination.
 After this medical examination, the doctor is going to determine if you are fit to continue working.
 If you are, the doctor would provide some restrictions on the type and intensity of work you can do.

 If you think that the doctor is working in the company’s interest against your interest, you can request to be seen by another doctor on the panel list.
-If there is no panel list, you can use a doctor that specializes in your type of injury.
+If there is no panel list, you can use a doctor that specializes in your type of work injury.

 Categories of Light Duty Work

 When it comes to light duty, there are different categories.
-All these categories are based on the nature of the work the employee has to undertake while injured.
+All these categories are based on the nature of the work the injured employee has to undertake while injured.
 The following are some of them:

 Job restructuring is usually applied when the restriction the employee suffers is physical and prevents them from moving.
 Examples include back injuries that limit lifting, arm injuries that restrict any repetitive arm motions, and leg injuries that make it difficult for the employee to walk effectively.